haskell-github-trust/.github/profile/README.md

 1. Names of authors and maintainers in README or .cabal file.
 Ways to contact.

 If a library has an active maintainer, then any volunteer library improvements should be submitted as Pull Requests.
-If a library has been abandoned, then any Trustee may make improvements, publish new versions, or take over as a maintainer.
-Use courtesy and judgement when deciding whether a library has been abandoned.
+If a library is being ignored, then any Trustee may make improvements, publish new versions, or take over as a maintainer.
+Use courtesy and judgement when deciding whether a library is being ignored.

 ## How to become a Trustee